 Property and equipment are recorded at cost or, if acquired by donation, at estimated fair value at the date of acquisition.
-Depreciation of property and equipment is provided over the estimated useful lives of the assets using the straight-line method.
+The foundation's policy is to capitalize all items which have a unit cost of greater than \$1,000.
+Depreciation of property and equipment is provided over the estimated useful lives of the assets (three to five years for furniture and equipment) using the straight-line method.